In his best-selling book, ‘Influence: The Psychology of Persuasion’, Professor Robert Cialdini sets out six ways to influence others:

 A: “You can borrow expertise and knowledge while you’re building your authority”

 This isn’t about claiming someone else’s work as your own.
 It’s about drawing on reputable sources to support your point.
-Here are my 5 tips for using borrowed authority, taking an example of preparing a draft presentation.
+Let’s take an example of preparing a presentation.

 1. Focus on what’s needed

 What do you need to happen as a result of your presentation?
 Get agreement to start a project, consider a change in direction, or have a budget approved?
-What does the audience for your presentation need?
+What does your audience need from your presentation?
 What questions do they need to have answered?
 Forming questions will help you focus as you search for the authority of others, rather than going down a rabbit-hole.

 2. Who and what does your audience respect?